lexxyar/odata/README.md

 ---|---|---|---
 routes_middleware|Array|Additional middleware for OData routes|`['auth:api']`
 upload_dir|String|Laravel Storage path for uploaded files|`uploads`
 components|Array<String>|List of packages, where models will be search.
-OData compatible models will be search in `Models` folder inside package `src` folder.
+OData compatible models will be search in `Models` folder inside package `src` folder. controller_subfolder|String|Subfolder inside `/app/Http/Controllers` folder, where OData controllers are located.
+This path and controllers used for owerriding methods.

 # Customisation data selection
 ## Controller methods